Second Chechen War: First Chechen War

-During the dissolution of the Soviet Union in 1991, Chechnya declared independence.
+During the dissolution of the Soviet Union in 1991, there was an anti-Soviet revolution in Chechnya, which ultimately led to Chechnya declaring independence.
 In 1992, Chechen and Ingush leaders signed an agreement splitting the joint Checheno–Ingush republic in two, with Ingushetia joining the Russian Federation and Chechnya remaining independent.
 The tension between Chechnya and Russia over independence ultimately led to Russian intervention in the republic, in which the Russians covertly tried to oust the government of Dzhokhar Dudayev.
 The First Chechen War began in 1994, when Russian forces entered Chechnya on the premise of restoring constitutional order.
 Following nearly two years of brutal fighting, with a death toll exceeding 100,000 by some estimates, the 1996 Khasavyurt ceasefire agreement was signed and Russian troops were withdrawn from the republic.

 Prelude to the Second Chechen War

-Chaos in Chechnya
+Instability in Chechnya

-Following the first war, the government's grip on Chechnya was weak, especially outside the ruined capital Grozny.
-The areas controlled by separatist groups grew larger and the country became increasingly lawless.
-The war ravages and lack of economic opportunities left large numbers of heavily armed and brutalized former separatist fighters unemployed.
-The authority of the government in Grozny was opposed by extremist warlords like Arbi Barayev, who according to some sources was in cooperation with the FSB.
-Chechen warlords had been steadily increasing abductions and raids into other parts of the Northern Caucasus.
-In place of the devastated economic structure, kidnapping emerged as the principal source of income countrywide, procuring over $200 million during the three-year independence of Chechnya.
-It has been estimated that up to 1,300 people were kidnapped in Chechnya between 1996 and 1999, and in 1998, a group of four Western hostages was murdered.
+The authority of the government in Grozny was opposed by extremist warlords like Arbi Barayev, who, according to some sources, was in cooperation with the FSB.
+Kidnapping in Chechnya reached large proportions, and the total turnover reached tens of millions of dollars.
+In 1998, a group of four Western hostages was murdered.
+Russian special services were accused of being involved in kidnappings.
 In 1998, a state of emergency was declared by the authorities in Grozny.
-Tensions led to open clashes like the July 1998 confrontation in Gudermes, in which some 50 people died in fighting between Chechen National Guard troops and the Islamist militias.
+In July 1998, a confrontation occurred in Gudermes between Chechen National Guard troops and a fundamentalist faction, leading to many casualties.

+Some scholars linked Chechen resistance to Russia to the Al-Qaeda global jihad movement.
+According to Gordon Hahn, the connections between the Chechen Republic of Ichkeria and Al-Qaeda "were common knowledge by the late 1990s among U.S. government officials, intelligence analysts, and terrorism experts" and there were about five hundred foreign jihad fighters in Chechnya at the start of the second war.
+Most Western observers prior to 11 September regarded the alleged al-Qaida links claimed by the Russian government with skepticism.
+The Clinton and Bush administrations, as well as other NATO governments, uniformly dismissed Moscow's rhetoric concerning the existence of Chechens in Afghanistan and Afghans in Chechnya as Soviet-style "agitprop" (agitation-propaganda) until 11 September occurred.